This isn’t just about what PR firms do, how they work or what they look for in employees.

 You’ve heard the horror stories about public relations agencies that never delivered the goods.

-I was director at a large public relations agency for years before going out on my own and running a boutique PR firm.
+I was director at a large public relations agency for years before going out on my own and running a boutique PR firm that represented some of the biggest brands in the world.

-A lot of clients came to me after being allegedly burned by another PR firm.
+And a lot of clients came to me after being allegedly “burned” by another PR firm.
+Or at least that’s how they felt.

 So if you don’t want to have a horrific experience, read on.